aDudko/spring-security-with-jwt-in-action/README.md

 ## Overview

-The application is designed as an microservice with no user interface.
+The application is designed as a microservice with no user interface.

 The app provides 3 methods to `register`, `login` and `getProfile`.
 By default, every new user is registered with the `ROLE_USER` role.
 There is no function to change the role via API.
 When calling the login registration methods, the